 Proposed Project

 The proposed project is the DWR on-going long-term operation of the State Water Project (SWP) consistent with existing regulatory requirements that address water rights, water quality, and the protection and conservation of designated species in compliance with California Endangered Species Act (CESA).
 The goal of the proposed project is to continue the long-term operation of the SWP for water supply and power generation, consistent with applicable laws, contractual obligations, and agreements, and to increase operational flexibility by focusing on nonoperational measures to avoid significant adverse effects.
 DWR proposes to store, divert, and convey water in accordance with existing water contracts and agreements up to full contract amounts and other deliveries, consistent with water rights and applicable laws and regulations.

+Refined Alternative 2b

+Refined Alternative 2b includes elements of the operations described in the Proposed Project, but also consists of SWP export curtailments by operating to Spring Maintenance Flow and a dedicated “block” of water for summer or fall Delta outflow and additional Wet year water for use in summer-fall period of subsequent years in addition to the Summer/Fall Delta Smelt Habitat Action in the Proposed Project.
+The additional spring through fall water dedicated for Delta outflow would be used to test hypotheses through scientific studies and narrow the uncertainty surrounding the effect of Delta outflow on spring Longfin Smelt abundance and summer-fall Delta Smelt habitat.
+The details of the scientific studies will be developed by DWR in coordination with CDFW and SWC as described in Chapter 5.3.2, “Adaptive Management Plan.”

+Although refinements to Alternative 2b occurred between publication of the DEIR and the FEIR, these refinements do not affect the modeling.
+Modeling assumptions reflect the description of the Refined Alternative 2b presented in Chapter 5.3 of the FEIR.
+Throughout this appendix the terms Alternative 2b and Refined Alternative 2b are used interchangeably.

 The following model simulations were prepared for each alternative: